County auditors push to expand property tax exemption for seniors

-Ohio county auditors, including Montgomery County’s Karl Keith, are throwing their backing behind two bills in the General Assembly that would expand homestead property tax exemptions.
+Ohio county auditors, including those in Clark and Campaign counties, are throwing their backing behind two bills in the General Assembly that would expand homestead property tax exemptions.

-More than 20 auditors, including Keith and Greene County Auditor David Graham, lobbied legislators on Oct.
-20 in support of House Bills 207 and 357, according to Mike Brill, communications & community engagement manager for the Montgomery County Auditor’s Office.
-Those bills are a priority for the County Auditors Association of Ohio, he said.
+More than 20 auditors lobbied legislators on Oct.
+20 in support of House Bills 207 and 357, officials said, noting that those bills are a priority for the County Auditors Association of Ohio.

+Champaign County Auditor Karen T. Bailey was not among the group that lobbied legislators, but she’s in support of both bills.
+Clark County Auditor John S. Federer could not be reached for comments.

 State Rep. Daniel Troy, D-Willowick, introduced HB 207 in March.
 It was referred to the House Ways & Means Committee and received a second hearing May 18.